 Who drinks goon? and which is best?

 One thing is for sure, you won’t catch many Aussie’s drinking goon, to be fair there is good reason for it.
-Goon is also known as backpacker fuel, when you’re paying $60 for 24 bottles of Corona, unless you’re rich, at some point you’ll be “on the goon”.
+Goon is also known as backpacker fuel, when you’re paying $60 for 24 bottles of Corona, unless you’re working on the gold mines, at some point you’ll be “on the goon”.

 To my knowledge there are 3 main categories of goon: